Mazda RX-8: 40th Anniversary Limited Edition

 2008 saw the introduction of a limited edition to celebrate the 40th anniversary of Mazda's rotary engine.
 It had 10-spoke, 18-inch diameter alloy wheels of a new design that were later incorporated in the 2009 facelift.
 Also added were blue-light front fog lamps, a 40th Anniversary badge on each front wing and an aerodynamic rear spoiler.
 Exclusive sport-tuned suspension with Bilstein dampers were added along with an enhanced urethane foam injected front cross member intended to improve steering feel.
 The 40th anniversary limited editions were slightly different in the various international markets.
 The Japanese version came in Marble White as a homage to the Mazda Cosmo Sport, which was initially only available in white.
 The North American (USA and Canada) version came in Metropolitan Grey Mica exterior color with the interior clad in special Cosmo Red leather.
 In North America, this special edition was available only in 2008.
 For Canada – production was limited to 100 cars.
 The interior had black leather with copper red accented door inserts.
-For the Australian market, only 200 examples of the 40th Anniversary Edition were produced in 2008 exclusively.
+For the Australian market, 200 examples of the 40th Anniversary Edition were produced in 2008 exclusively.
 It was available in Metropolitan Grey, Dark Blue, or Brilliant Black exterior paint.
 The interior came with exclusive white Alcantara and black leather seats with contrasting white stitching.
 In the United Kingdom, this edition was limited to 400 cars which came in two exclusive exterior colors – Metropolitan Grey Mica or Crystal White Pearlescent.
 Seats were trimmed in black leather with stone Alcantara midsections.